Suffragette bombing and arson campaign: Deaths and further injuries

-In early June 1913, a series of fires purposely started in rural areas in Bradford killed at least two men, as well as several horses.
-The acts were officially "claimed" by the suffragettes in their official newspaper, The Suffragette.
+In early June 1913, a series of arsons in rural areas in Bradford killed at least two men and several horses.
+Responsibility was officially claimed by the suffragettes in their official newspaper, The Suffragette.
 Over the next few months, suffragette attacks continued to threaten death and injury.
 On 2 June, a suffragette bomb was discovered at the South Eastern District Post Office, London, containing enough nitroglycerine to blow up the entire building and kill the 200 people who worked there.
-A potentially serious event was avoided on 18 June when a suffragette bomb narrowly failed to breach the Stratford-upon-Avon Canal in Yardley Wood, Birmingham.
+On 18 June, a suffragette bomb narrowly failed to breach the Stratford-upon-Avon Canal in Yardley Wood, Birmingham.
 Since there was no lock for 11 miles, a breach would have emptied all this section's water into the populated valley below, which likely would have caused a loss of life.

-The next day, a suffragette named Harry Hewitt pulled out a revolver at the Ascot Gold Cup horseracing event, entering the track during the race and brandishing the gun and a suffragette flag as the competing horses approached.
+The next day, suffragette Harry Hewitt drew a revolver at the Ascot Gold Cup horseracing event, entering the track during the race and brandishing the gun and a suffragette flag as the competing horses approached.
 The leading horse collided with the man, causing serious head injuries to him and the jockey.
 Hewitt was later impounded in a psychiatric hospital.
-The incident was a copycat event inspired by the events of the Epsom Derby on 4 June 1913, where Emily Davison had famously entered the racecourse and threw herself in front of the King's personal horse, an incident which not only killed her but that seriously injured the jockey.
+The incident was a copycat event inspired by the events of the Epsom Derby on 4 June 1913, where Emily Davison had famously entered the racecourse and threw herself in front of the King's personal horse, killing her and seriously injuring the jockey.